Center for the Advancement of Research on Eating Behaviors staff, faculty, and students.

 Center for the Advancement of Research on Eating Behaviors (CARE)

-The Center for the Advancement of Research on Eating Behaviors, or CARE Lab, is directed by Dr. Kelsie Forbush.
-The CARE Lab is a part of the Department of Psychology at the University of Kansas.
+The Center for the Advancement of Research on Eating Behaviors, or CARE, is directed by Dr. Kelsie Forbush.
+CARE is a designated research center within the Life Span Institute at the University of Kansas.

 Sunset behind the campanile.